 - Factory pre-finished – This can be a real time-saver, as it may negate the need to bring in a painter to finish your new windows.
 Choose a pre-finished paint color (either black or white) or select any of the pre-finished stains from Marvin.

-- Bare fiberglass – Typically reserved for baths, kitchens, and other areas where moisture levels may be high, some customers select to use Integrity All-Ultrex units from Marvin.
+- Bare fiberglass – Typically reserved for baths, kitchens, and other areas where moisture levels may be high, some customers select to use Marvin’s Essential (All-Ultrex units) collection.
 These windows are sleek, modern, moisture and decay resistant, and require no finishing – perfect for not only kitchens and baths, but basements, garages, greenhouses, etc.

 SDL – What is it?